 - Students must comply with all health and safety guidelines and requirements outlined by the Campus Status System (CSS) and abide by the information and policies provided for in the Bowdoin College Campus Guide.
 Students are responsible for knowing the current status level and for following the corresponding health and safety protocols.
 The current status will be posted online, and students will be informed of a change in status via electronic push notification (i.e., email or via CampusGroups) and campus signage.

 - Students must comply with Bowdoin’s COVID-19 testing, tracing, and quarantining protocols and related information in the Campus Safety Measures and Protocols as outlined in the Campus Guide.
 Students agree to comply with the requirements and/or guidance of Bowdoin College Health Services or the Maine Center for Disease Control, including COVID-19 testing, quarantine, and self-isolating.
-A student who misses three COVID-19 tests without prior written authorization from their dean will be removed from campus.
+Test attendance will be tracked throughout the semester, and students will be allowed one unexcused missed test.
+A student who misses three additional COVID-19 tests without prior written authorization will effectively opt out of the testing protocol and forfeit their on-campus privileges, including physically living on campus, and will move to remote learning for the remainder of the semester."
 Please see Disciplinary Action below for more information.